-Camping gear has evolved incredibly through the years but the essentials remain the same.
+Camping gear has evolved incredibly through the years, but the essentials remain the same.
 From having a comfortable place to lay your head to having all the basics for exploring from base camp – here are the top 10 camping items you need to keep safe and comfortable during your next camping trip.

-Also consider the type of climate you will be camping in.
+Also, consider the type of climate you will be camping in.
 All tents do not protect from the elements equally.
-If you will be camping in a lot of rain choose a tent with plenty of ventilation and rain coverage.
+If you will be camping in a lot of rain, choose a tent with plenty of ventilation and rain coverage.
 Need protection from the wind?
 Choose a tent with excellent stability and extra guylines.

-When it comes to choosing a sleeping bag for camping it is easy to get overwhelmed with all the choices like synthetic vs. down, zero degree vs. warm weather, or ultralight.
+When it comes to choosing a sleeping bag for camping, it is easy to get overwhelmed with all the choices like synthetic vs. down, zero degree vs. warm weather, or ultralight.
 Really there are only 3 things you need to consider: temperature, insulation, and weight.

 As far as insulation goes, there are two types: down and synthetic.
 I personally swear by down since they are lighter, more compressible, and just more comfy when compared to synthetics.
 Down bags do come with a steeper price tag and don’t perform as well as synthetics in wet and humid conditions.

 Sleeping pads not only cushion you from the hard ground but they also provide insulation.
 There are many different types of sleeping pads from self-inflating pads and manually inflating air pads to foam pads and air mattresses.
-In selecting a sleeping pad it really only comes down to the level of comfort you want and the amount you want to pay.
-If you will be car camping by all means go comfy with an air mattress since they are the closest you can get to a real bed.
+In selecting a sleeping pad, it really only comes down to the level of comfort you want and the amount you want to pay.
+If you will be car camping, by all means go comfy with an air mattress since they are the closest you can get to a real bed.

-There is nothing better than rolling out of the tent to fresh coffee and pancakes so you are going to need a good camp stove if your fire building skills aren’t phenomenal.
+There is nothing better than rolling out of the tent to fresh coffee and pancakes so you are going to need a good camp stove if your fire-building skills aren’t phenomenal.

 As far as camp stoves go, you have a choice between a single-burner backpacking stove and a two-burner stove.
 Two-burner stoves are great for cooking up some gourmet camp meals, whereas single-burner backpacking stoves are ideal for meals that don’t require much more than boiled water.
 The Coleman Propane Stove is a classic and great for family campouts.
 The MSR WhisperLite is a good option if you are thinking about doing some backpacking trips as well.

-Backcountry cooking kit
+6. Backcountry cooking kit

 You are probably going to want to find something more comfy than a log for a night around the campfire.
 The Kelty Loveseat is wide enough to sit two comfortably plus it is complete with cup holders for each person.

 For after sunset tent pitching and midnight bathroom runs, you are definitely going to need an LED headlamp.

-Compact digital camera
+9. Compact digital camera

 You will absolutely want to capture those special camp moments with a compact digital camera.
 But you will need a camera that can withstand freak downpours, sand storms, and accidental drops off cliffs – all those pleasant things that come with the great outdoors.

-First aid kit
+10. First aid kit

-For tips on camping, check out:
+For more tips on traveling and camping, check out: